FelipeFMA/vinted-favorites-sorted/README.md

 - The extension does not maintain state between browser sessions (except during ongoing collections)

 ## License

+This project is licensed under the GNU General Public License v3.0 (GPLv3).

 This extension is provided as is, without warranties.
 You can use and modify it freely for personal use.